chen0040/vagrant-magento-2.16/README.md

 This is the Vagrantfile and Vagrantfile.config.yml adapted from the "Magento Developer Guide" book but updated based on the trial-and-errors with the latest magento, ubuntu and PHP

+# Features

+* Vagrantfile for local development on magento
+* setup-magento-production.sh is a shell script that will install everything to setup magento in a ubuntu VM for production environment
+* megento-cheat-sheet for providing some tips that might be useful during the development process

 The objective is to address several issues with the original Vagrantfile provided by "Magento Developer Guide" so that it is compatible with the latest magento (current version 2.16) and Ubuntu (current version: Ubuntu 14.04.5 LTS)

 Also provided is a magento cheat sheet that provides some commons pointers for pitfalls in deploying and configuring magento